+These Guidelines provide a synthesis of all previous work in order to present a document that offers a holistic approach to the continuing development and retention of exemplary faculty members as they engage in teaching, research and service at the University of Georgia.
+Participatory faculty governance is essential to the quality of academic life at this University.
 The University of Georgia is the oldest publicly-chartered institution in the nation and is the land-grant, sea-grant university in the state of Georgia.
 As such, it has broad responsibilities for promoting the advancement of knowledge in service to the people of Georgia, the nation and the world.
 Faculty members play a central role in achieving the University's major objectives.
 For more than two centuries, University faculty have discharged their responsibilities of teaching, research and service in a distinguished manner, consistent with the mission of the institution and the expectations of the state's citizens.
 The faculty are primarily responsible for attracting the very best students to the institution.
 For all of these reasons, appointing, developing and retaining an outstanding faculty is critical to the success of the University.

 The processes for appointment, promotion and tenure must be fair, rigorous and discipline-appropriate if the University is to attract, retain and recognize faculty excellence.
-The University Guidelines for Appointment, Promotion and Tenure (Guidelines) are designed to ensure a process that is focused upon the successful recruitment, development and evaluation of faculty.
+The University Guidelines for Appointment, Promotion and Tenure of Academic Rank Faculty (Guidelines) are designed to ensure a process that is focused upon the successful recruitment, development and evaluation of faculty.
 The purpose of this document is to protect the rights of faculty and meet the needs of the institution.
 Appropriate department heads and deans must provide newly appointed tenure-track faculty with these Guidelines, as well as with the discipline-specific criteria mandated by these Guidelines.
 The Glossary of this document defines the key terms and concepts of the Guidelines.